baasbox/docs/source/index.md

 at the `/console` path.

 ![Login image](images/Console_0.7.3/login.png)
-To login in the administrative area you must supply the administrator credentials and the Application Code.
+To login in the administrative area you must supply credentials and Application Code to the administrator.
 By default these values are:

 -  Username: admin